TheMeinerLP/BlueMapS3Storage/README.md

 # Optional: The root path in the S3 bucket where BlueMap data will be stored
 # Default is "." (root of the bucket)
 root-path: "."

+# Optional: Force path style access for S3 (needed for MinIO)
+# Default is false (use virtual-hosted style)
+force-path-style: true
 ```

 ### Configuration Options